danieloraca/sol/README.md

 That launches the Tauri shell and shows:

+- a top bar with media filters, search, and settings
-- a featured hero card
+- a featured hero section
-- a trending rail
+- continue watching and trending rails
-- a filterable catalog
+- a poster-first catalog grid
-- stream source inspection for each seeded title
+- search results view with dedicated back navigation
+- a dedicated playback screen with custom controls and source switching
+- a settings modal for addon install/manage actions

 ## Run the API server